tejas0809/Movie-Recommender-using-Multi-Armed-Bandits/README.md

 # MultiArmedBandits
-Data Mining Mini Project to optimize movies recommendation by modeling recommendations as solving Multi Armed Bandits Problem
+Data Mining Mini Project to optimize movies recommendation by modeling recommendations as solving Multi Armed Bandits Problem.
+Read the attached report for detailed decsription.